Off Campus Living

 - Update or obtain a motor club service and put together an emergency car kit.

-- Keep informed of daily campus events and activities by accessing the online Division of Student Affairs calendar–Pouncin’ Around.
-Stay on campus after classes – there are usually programs in the evening or meetings for student organizations.
+- Staying on campus after classes.
+There are usually programs in the evening or meetings for student organizations.

-- If you plan to work–consider on-campus employment.
-This will provide you an opportunity to connect with students, faculty and staff.
+- Working on campus.
+This provides an opportunity to connect with students, faculty and staff.
 Check out Panther Career Net for on campus work opportunities.

-- Connect with Classmates.
-Get a name and contact information for someone in each of your classes.
-If you ever need to ask about something in class (an assignment, notes, etc.), you will have a peer you can contact.
+- Connecting with classmates.
+Getting a name and contact information for someone in each class in order to have a peer to contact if for questions about something in class (an assignment, notes, etc.).
 This is also an easy way to get to know new people.

 - Household responsibilities